Undergraduate Frequently Asked Questions

 Selecting a major can be difficult.
 Luckily, during your first two or three semesters as an ASU engineering student, it is still feasible to switch majors and maintain a four year graduation schedule.
 We recommend doing some research into each of the majors while looking for topics or areas that spike your interest leading to a career you would like to devote your life towards.
-Engineering is challenging, but it can also be incredibly satisfying if you have an earnest desire to pursue your targeted degree.
-Here are some valuable resources to help you explore engineering:
+Reviewing the degree videos and major maps listed on our Undergraduate Degree page can assist you in learning about the different degree options available.
+Engineering and technology degrees can be challenging, but they can also be incredibly satisfying if you have an earnest desire to pursue your targeted degree.

 11. What is special about the Ira A. Fulton Schools of Engineering at ASU?

-Undergraduate degree programs at the Ira A. Fulton Schools of Engineering immerse students in a range of engineering disciplines as well as relevant interdisciplinary studies.
+Undergraduate degree programs at the Ira A. Fulton Schools of Engineering immerse students in a range of engineering and technology disciplines as well as relevant interdisciplinary studies.
 We provide a stimulating learning and research environment where students are encouraged to achieve academic success through exposure to a diversity of viewpoints and teaching styles.
 Our programs prepare students for successful careers or graduate-level studies, with a focus on innovation and societal impact.
-Some specific aspects of engineering at ASU include:

 12. I have taken some dual enrollment courses.
 Will they transfer to ASU and apply to my major?

 This depends on the school from which the dual enrollment credit was received and the course.
-Please check with an ASU advisor (see Fulton Schools Advising) for information on your specific dual enrollment situation.
+You can review the 3+1 Path tools to see how some courses are accepted into our degree programs.
+You can also check with a Fulton Schools academic advisor (see Fulton Schools Advising) for information on your specific dual enrollment situation.
 Many times in order for credit to transfer, a transcript will need to be sent from your original school to ASU.

 13. How many students are in the Fulton Schools?

-Our community has grown to approximately 22,400 students (undergraduate and graduate) from all 50 states, Puerto Rico and 121 countries.
-The Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.
+Our community has grown to approximately 23,900 students (undergraduate and graduate) from all 50 states, Puerto Rico and 121 countries.
+The Fulton Schools have attracted a record number of incoming first year students in each of the last six years.
 We are continually growing both our student body and faculty base.
 Please visit the Fulton Schools Overview for current data and statistics about the Ira A. Fulton Schools of Engineering.